-- If the numeric_Expression is a positive value, sqrt function will return the square root of a given value.
+- If the numeric_Expression is a positive value, the sqrt function returns the square root of a given value.

-- If the numeric_Expression is a negative value, sqrt function will return NaN.
+- If the numeric_Expression is a negative value, the sqrt function return NaN.

-- numeric_Expression is not a number (NaN), or Negative Infinity then sqrt in R will return NaN.
+- numeric_Expression is not a number (NaN), or Negative Infinity, then sqrt in R returns NaN.

-- If the numeric_Expression is positive infinity, sqrt function will return the result as Positive Infinity
+- If the numeric_Expression is positive infinity, the sqrt function returns the result as Positive Infinity.

 R sqrt example 1